Cacti/documentation/Data-Sources.md

 you will need.
 You will also need to consider what rate you are polling your devices.  e.g. 1 minute or 5 Minute polls

-Here is the amount of storage you can expect to consume per data source
+Here is the approximate amount of storage you can expect to consume per data source

 ###### 30 second polling